rafikdraoui/jj-diffconflicts/README.md

 The fourth file is `multiple_conflicts.txt`, which contains two conflict sections.

+The fifth file is `missing_newline.txt`, which contains a conflict for which one side is missing a terminating newline character.

 ## Troubleshooting

 The plugin includes a health check to detect potential issues that would prevent it from functioning properly.